reedchan7/kubectl-image/README.md

 -   **Set Images**: Update the image of a `deployment` safely.
     -   Updates only the first container by default to prevent accidental changes.
     -   Supports updating a specific container with the `--container` flag.
+    -   **Wait for completion**: Use `--wait` to monitor rollout progress until all new pods are ready and old pods are cleaned up.
 -   **Tag-focused**:
     -   Get just the image tag with `get --tag`.
     -   Set just the image tag with `set --tag`.